arpanlaha/vault/README.md

 ### Client

-This application uses [Gatsby](https://www.gatsbyjs.org/) on the frontend, with [Ant Design](https://ant.design/) supplying UI components and [react-force-graph](https://github.com/vasturiano/react-force-graph) powering the graph visualization.
+This application uses React on the frontend, with [Ant Design](https://ant.design/) supplying UI components and [react-force-graph](https://github.com/vasturiano/react-force-graph) powering the graph visualization.

 ### API